Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 Meanwhile, lawmakers in Massachusetts and legions of activists are taking steps to secure, even expand access to abortion.
 Republican Gov. Charlie Baker signed a bill earlier this summer repealing a mid-19th-century abortion ban that was likely unenforceable but still around.

-"Given the context at the federal level and the ongoing intensity of the debate about some of these issues in D.C., we simply felt that we should just clean up the state's books."
+"Given the context at the federal level and the ongoing intensity of the debate about some of these issues in D.C., we simply felt that we should just clean up the state's books," said Baker.

 The focus in the state now is on easing parental consent rules and making pills that trigger an abortion available under the supervision of a doctor, midwife or nurse practitioner.

-Rebecca Hart Holder, who runs the group NARAL, Pro-Choice Massachusetts, says these changes will benefit women in Massachusetts and could make the state a destination for women from states like Kansas with abortion restrictions.
+Rebecca Hart Holder, who runs the group NARAL Pro-Choice Massachusetts, says these changes will benefit women in Massachusetts and could make the state a destination for women from states like Kansas with abortion restrictions.

 "We are making an assumption that if women can travel that they will come here for safe care," she says.
 "I do think it's a fair thing for us to be thinking about with the specter of Judge Kavanaugh looming over us right now."